 The programs' internationally recognized faculty is comprised of nearly 40 members, whose diverse research interests can be grouped under three broad topics: (1) mechanisms of differentiation, growth control and development; (2) mechanisms of DNA replication, DNA repair and chromosome maintenance; and (3) transcriptional control of gene expression and mRNA biosynthesis.

 PhD students are admitted to the Molecular Biology program through the BCMB Allied program.
 Applicants are not required to take the take the Graduate Record Examination (GRE).
-The program encourages - but does not require - applicants to take the GRE Advanced Test in biology, chemistry, biochemistry, or cell and molecular biology.
 Applicants whose native language is not English are required to take the TOEFL examination.

 Becoming a Doctoral Candidate